temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 To resolve this, we could think about setting some timeout policies (for clarity, none of these are real numbers):

-- A `StartToCloseTimeout` of 45 minutes so we don't spend too long per interview
+- A Start-To-Close Timeout of 45 minutes so we don't spend too long per interview.
-- A `HeartbeatTimeout` of 10 minutes to see if we should cancel on no-shows
+- A Heartbeat Timeout of 10 minutes to see if we should cancel on no-shows.
-- A `ScheduleToCloseTimeout` of 4 weeks to limit the length of time we spend accommodating other people's schedules vs our own.
+- A Schedule-To-Close Timeout of 4 weeks to limit the length of time we spend accommodating other people's schedules vs our own.

 ![image](https://user-images.githubusercontent.com/6764957/122290324-359b2900-cf26-11eb-93a6-5027fc98593b.png)

-Should we set a `ScheduleToStart` timeout?
-You could imagine candidates sitting a queue waiting to be interviewed, with not enough interviewer "workers" to process them.
-A timeout here wouldn't help much, because there's no other queue to put them on - better to set up monitoring and alerting on `ScheduleToStart` latency, and scale up workers accordingly as needed (autoscaling is [currently not possible](https://docs.temporal.io/docs/server/production-deployment/#faq-autoscaling-workers-based-on-task-queue-load)).
+Should we set a Schedule-To-Start timeout?
+You could imagine candidates sitting a queue waiting to be interviewed, with not enough interviewer "Workers" to process them.
+A timeout here wouldn't help much, because there's no other queue to put them on.
+Better to set up monitoring and alerting on Schedule-To-Start latency, and scale up workers accordingly as needed (autoscaling is [currently not possible](https://docs.temporal.io/docs/server/production-deployment/#faq-autoscaling-workers-based-on-task-queue-load)).